 1.6 Framework for the Assessment of Children in Need and their Families

-In November 2013 a link was added to Blackburn and Darwen Children’s Social Needs and Risk – Local Assessment Protocol.
+AMENDMENTIn May 2015 a link was added to an updated version of the Blackburn with Darwen Children’s Social Needs and Risk – Local Assessment Protocol.
+A link to the Blackburn with Darwen Continuum of Need and Response Framework was added.

 |Box 1 - Dimensions of Child's Developmental Needs|